slatedocs/slate/source/includes/_autocomplete_items.md

 Parameter | Required? | Description
 --------- | ----------- | ----------
-item_name | Yes | The name of the item, as it will appear in the autocomplete suggestions suggested_score | No | A number between 1-100 that will influence the item's initial ranking relative to other item scores (the higher the score, the higher in the list of suggestions the item will appear) keywords | No | An array of keywords for this item.
-Keywords are useful if you want a product name to appear when a user enters a searchterm that isn't in the product name iteslf. url | No | A URL to directly send the user after selecting the item autocomplete_section | No | Your autocomplete suggestions can have multiple sections like "Products" and "Search Suggestions".
+item_name | Yes | The name of the item, as it currently appears in the autocomplete suggestions new_item_name | Yes | The name of the item, as it you'd like it to appear in the autocomplete suggestions autocomplete_section | Yes | Your autocomplete suggestions can have multiple sections like "Products" and "Search Suggestions".
 This indicates which section this item is for.
+See [your dashboard](/dashboard) for the section names to use. suggested_score | No | A number between 1-100 that will influence the item's initial ranking relative to other item scores (the higher the score, the higher in the list of suggestions the item will appear) keywords | No | An array of keywords for this item.
+Keywords are useful if you want a product name to appear when a user enters a searchterm that isn't in the product name iteslf. url | No | A URL to directly send the user after selecting the item